AgoraIO/video-sdk-samples-macos/README.md

-# Video SDK for iOS code examples
+# Video SDK for macOS code examples

 Use the contents in this repo to compare the following ways of presenting runnable code examples in an open source repository.
 In all examples, the code corresponds to a page in the Agora developer documentation.